jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-2.md

 <!-- #### Marginal Utility  -->

-15 His pleasure does not all arise from a sympathy with their amusement.
+{{< s v="15" >}} His pleasure does not all arise from a sympathy with their amusement.
 His pain does not all arise from his disappointment when they do not laugh.
 <!-- - Though both the added vivacity and the disappointment contribute to his pleasure and pain. -->

 After we have read a book so often, we can no longer enjoy reading it by ourselves.
 However, we can still enjoy reading it to a companion.